 How Dog Breeds Have Changed Over the Years

 Some changes have become an advantage to their breed, while others were not as helpful.
-In fact, some people bred their dogs through selective breeding to exaggerate or enhance a certain physical trait to the expense of sacrificing their health and quality of life.
+In fact, some people breed their dogs through selective breeding to exaggerate or enhance a certain physical trait to the point of sacrificing their health and quality of life.

-When you look at how dog breeds have changed over the years, it’s interesting how remarkable some of those changes really are!
+When you look at how dog breeds have changed over the years, some of those changes are quite remarkable!
 If you lived a hundred years ago, you would probably have a hard time identifying even the most recognizable breeds.

-Most people would agree with me that one of the most unique dog breeds today is the bull terrier.
-They have this unusual egg-shaped head with small, slanting eyes.
+Most people would agree that one of the most unique dog breeds today is the bull terrier.
+They have an unusual egg-shaped head with small, slanting eyes.
 Some might liken a bull terrier’s head to a football.
-Whatever you might think, they are simply different when you compare to other dogs.
+Whatever you might think, they are simply different when compared to other dogs.

-While some people may consider their head’s structure as cute or pleasantly unique, the bull terrier does not look this way in the early 20th century.
-They actually had a head that looks like most usual dogs.
-Their legs isn’t short like it is today, but they are longer with a thick and squat body.
+While some people may consider their head’s structure as cute or pleasantly unique, the bull terrier did not look this way in the early 20th century.
+They actually had a head that looked like normal dogs.
+Their legs weren’t short like it is today, they were longer with a thicker body.

 Because of the cute and lovable look of pugs, it is not difficult to see that it is among the most popular dog breeds.
-They became more popular following their appearance in the Men in Black movies.
-However, they didn’t use to exactly look this way.
 Breeders intentionally bred pugs to have a flat nose and big, wide eyes.
-Not only that, but pugs were also bred to have that double curl on their tail.
+Not only that but pugs were also bred to have that double curl on their tail.

-There are a few problems with these changes though.
-For one, with a flatter nose, pugs can easily develop breathing and respiratory problems.
-In addition to that, bigger and wider eyes led to eye problems.
-And the double curl on their tails are actually a genetic defect that may lead to paralysis.
+Sadly, because of their flatter nose, pugs can easily develop breathing and respiratory problems.
+In addition to that, bigger and wider eyes lead to eye problems.
+And the double curl on their tails is actually a genetic defect that may lead to paralysis.
 You’d never guess they have a risk of health issues considering how energetic and sweet they are.

 So far, we’ve listed just some of the dogs that have seen little to big changes in their physical appearance.
 There are plenty more!
-Other breeds with significant changes you can learn about include: German Shepherds, Great Danes, Boxers, Boston Terriers, Rottweilers, Dachshunds, and many more!
+Other breeds with significant changes include German Shepherds, Great Danes, Boxers, Boston Terriers, Rottweilers, and Dachshunds.

 There’s no doubt dog breeds have changed over the last century.
-However, one thing that has never changed is they have always been the loyal friend and furry family member to us.
+However, one thing that has never changed is they have always been loyal friends and furry family members to us.
 May we all appreciate the uniqueness, beauty, and characteristics of each dog breed.
 What’s your favorite dog breed of all time?
 Comment Below!